ffedox/eptic-pipelines/pipelines/README.md

 ## On your machine

 1. Create a MariaDB instance locally and import the dump.
-Refer to MariaDB docs: https://mariadb.com/kb/en/
+Refer to MariaDB documentation: https://mariadb.com/kb/en/

 2. Setup database credentials in a config.json file, e.g.: